-Other locations of potential concern which are subject to special requirements could include elevated lead, PCBs, or TPH/Oil & Grease in soil.
-The soil data relevant for Sub-Parcel B6-3 were evaluated to determine the presence of any such locations of potential concern including: lead concentrations above 10,000 mg/kg, PCB concentrations above 50 mg/kg, or TPH/Oil & Grease concentrations above 6,200 mg/kg.
-There were no soil concentrations of lead, PCBs, or TPH/Oil & Grease above the specified criteria.
+Other locations of potential concern which are subject to special requirements could include elevated lead, PCBs, TPH, or NAPL.
+The soil data relevant for Sub-Parcel B4-2 were evaluated to determine the presence of any such locations of potential concern including: lead concentrations above 10,000 mg/kg, PCB concentrations above 50 mg/kg, TPH concentrations above 6,200 mg/kg, and/or evidence of NAPL.